|

 techniques that make up the quintessential Great British

 Fingerstyle.
-Styles include Classical, Spanish, Folk, American Roots
+Styles include Classical, Spanish, Folk,

 and Blues.
 Exercises and 12 study tunes.